akhenakh/nats2sse/README.md

             li.textContent = "SSE Connection error.
 See console.";
             li.style.color = "red";
             document.getElementById("messages").appendChild(li);
-            eventSource.close(); // Close on error to prevent constant retries from browser if server is down };
+            eventSource.close(); // Close on error to prevent constant retries from browser };

-        // Optional: Handle comments (keep-alives)
-        eventSource.addEventListener('comment', function(event) {
-            console.log("Received comment:", event.data);
-        });
     </script>
 </body>
 </html>
 ```

-## JetStream Considerations

-*   If `IsJetStream` is `true`:
+## Handler Configuration Details

+*   The handler operates exclusively with NATS JetStream.
+You must have a JetStream-enabled NATS server.
-    *   The `JetStreamName` field should specify the name of the JetStream stream to bind to.
-If left empty, the handler will attempt to discover the stream name using `js.StreamNameBySubject()`.
+*   `JetStreamName`: This field should specify the name of the JetStream stream.
+If left empty, the handler will attempt to discover the stream name based on the subject provided during authentication.
+*   **Consumers**:
-    *   By default, an ephemeral JetStream consumer is created with `AckExplicit` and `DeliverNew` policies.
+    *   By default, an **ephemeral** JetStream consumer is created for each connection with `AckExplicit` and `DeliverNew` policies.
+These consumers are automatically deleted when the client disconnects.
-    *   You can customize the `jetstream.ConsumerConfig` using the `JetStreamConsumerConfigurator` function.
-This is useful for creating durable consumers, setting different deliver policies, rate limits, etc.
-    *   Make sure the stream and its subjects are correctly configured in your NATS server.
-    *   Ephemeral consumers are automatically deleted when the SSE client disconnects.
-Durable consumers persist.
+    *   You can create **durable** consumers by providing a `clientID` in the `AuthFunc` and using the `JetStreamConsumerConfigurator` to set the `Durable` field in the consumer config.
+*   **Historical Replay (`since` parameter)**:
+    *   When a client provides a valid `since` timestamp (in RFC3339 format), the handler automatically configures the underlying JetStream consumer with `DeliverPolicy: DeliverByStartTimePolicy`.
+    *   This instructs JetStream to send all messages stored in the stream that are newer than the specified time, before switching to live messages.
+This is a powerful feature for clients that need to catch up on missed events.
+*   `MessageCallback`: This function is called for every message *before* it is sent to the client.
+    *   Return `(data, nil)` to send the (potentially modified) data.
+    *   Return `(nil, nil)` to silently filter/drop the message.
+    *   Return `(nil, error)` to drop the message and log the error.

 ## Error Handling